Accessiware/VisCon/documentation/04-getting-started.md

 ## The Insert Menu

 This menu is useful when you are learning the Markdown markup language.
-However, to get the most out of the markup formating VisCon provides, use the appendix 1 "Introduction to Markdown"](#intro-markdown) as a reference guide.
+However, to get the most out of the markup formatting VisCon provides, use the appendix 1 "Introduction to Markdown"](08-intro-markdown) as a reference guide.

 The insert menu has the following items: